Download PDF

 Open Markets

-The civil war has severely degraded Yemen’s capacity and infrastructure related to international trade and investment.
+The civil war has seriously degraded Yemen’s capacity and infrastructure as they relate to international trade and investment.
 The economy is largely cash-based.
 The limited financial system is dominated by the state, and the banking system is very fragile.
-Even before the current conflict, years of economic mismanagement and poor governance had led to chronic poverty and underdevelopment.